Please ensure Javascript is enabled for purposes of website accessibility

 From March 1, 2021 single-use plastic straws, stirrers and cutlery including bioplastic, were prohibited in South Australia.

-From March 1, 2022 Expanded Polystyrene (or EPS) clamshell containers, plates, bowls or cups are banned from sale or distribution.
+From March 1, 2022 Expanded Polystyrene (or EPS) clamshell containers, plates, bowls or cups were banned from sale or distribution.
 The ban does not include polystyrene used in packaging around electronics like fridges or computers, or in the packaging of fruit and vegetables, or fish and meat.
 Polystyrene products can still be manufactured in South Australia for sale interstate or overseas, but they cannot be sold, distributed or given away in South Australia.

 For information about acceptable alternatives for oxo-degradable plastic products contact your supplier.